 Identifying Fake Opals

 The most common type of synthetic opals are Gilson opals.
-They are commonly seen on the market and in some instances can be hard to distinguish from the natural gemstone.
-So let's have a look at how to differentiate them from the natural!
+They are commonly seen on the market and, in some instances, can be hard to distinguish from the natural gemstone.
+Let's have a look at how to differentiate them from the natural!

-1) The easiest way to differentiate Gilson Opal from natural is by turning the stone sideways! the formation in which Gilson opal is formed is almost like tiny strands all stuck together, forming a block.
-So when looking face forward, the synthetic opal could look strikingly similar to natural but when looking near the side of the stone, these strands are not a formation that naturally occurs in opal.
+1) The easiest way to differentiate Gilson Opal from natural is by turning the stone sideways!
+The formation in which Gilson opal is formed is almost like tiny strands all stuck together, forming a block.
+When looking face forward, the synthetic opal could look strikingly similar to natural but when looking near the side of the stone, these strands are not a formation that naturally occurs in opal.

 2) When moving natural opals, the color play should disperse throughout the stone like water.
-With Synthetic the color will not move thru ought the stone but stay within the same place.
+With Synthetic, the color will not move throughout the stone, but stay within the same place.

 What Are Andamooka Opals?

 Andamooka opals are a type of opals found in Australia.
 This type of opal is almost always treated.
-They subdue the opal in sugar water and after with acid.
-The sulfuric acid will turn the sugar to black carbon and as a result the base of the stone itself will also turn black.
+They subdue the opal in sugar water and then acid.
+The sulfuric acid will turn the sugar to black carbon and, as a result, the base of the stone itself will also turn black.
 In darkening the base of the opal it will allow the color play within the opal to show a more striking contrast and as a result the colors will pop!

-You can distinguish Andamooka opal by its pin points of black spots through ought the stone.
+You can distinguish Andamooka opal by its pin points of black spots throughout the stone.
 This type of color spotting does not naturally occur.

-At Fine+Flux jewelry we specialize in personalized fine jewelry and engagement rings and can helps source any type of opal or gemstone you may be looking for!
+At Fine+Flux jewelry we specialize in personalized fine jewelry and engagement rings.
+We can helps source any type of opal or gemstone you may be looking for!
 Reach out today to request a free quote and get started on your dream jewel!